 Braun MultiQuick 9 hand blender

-You may have caught a glimpse of this hand blender (also known as a stick blender) in episode 1 of the new series, which is part of the Braun MultiQuick range.
-I haven't tried this exact model, but we have tested the Braun MultiQuick 5 Vario hand blender, which is generously sized, easy to control and made from good-quality materials.
+You may have caught a glimpse of this hand blender (also known as a stick blender) in the latest series, which is part of the Braun MultiQuick range.
+I haven't tried this exact model, but our team has tested the Braun MultiQuick 5 Vario hand blender, which is generously sized, easy to control and made from good-quality materials.

 You can read more in our guide to the best hand blenders.